jinnabaalu/killerkoda-scenarios/elasticsearch-single-node/step2.md

-## Understand the properties used in Elasticsearch and Kibana

 As mentioned in the intro hope you are familiar with the docker container commands, expecting that we proceed with the environment we have configured for the elasticsearch.

 In the docker-compose we have defined two services `elasticsearch` and `kibana`.
 Let's look at the other properties defined.